 A 15-week student teaching experience is arranged in accordance with professional standards and with consideration of each student's needs and interests.
 Student teaching is open only to those who have completed all general education courses, an academic major, the Basic Skills Test or Test of Academic Proficiency and the appropriate content exam, professional education courses, and other requirements for admission to student teaching.
 Formal application two semesters prior to student teaching is required.

 Applicants are expected to be in good physical health, free from severe, chronic, or persistent personal or emotional difficulties, and well prepared in general education, the academic major, professional dispositions, and professional education.
 A College of Education faculty member and a resident cooperating teacher supervise each student.
 Students are required to submit various assignments via Taskstream that document their growth, instructional orientation, and impact on student learning.

 Student teaching assignments are not appropriate or approved in a school where a student has full-time employment, whether as a teacher, an aide, or in any support or administrative capacity.
 Student teachers may not engage in outside employment or take any additional course work while they are student teaching.
 Student teaching is a full-time responsibility of no less than 15 weeks.
 The State of Illinois requires all students enrolled in traditional teacher preparation programs to complete unpaid student teaching assignments.
-Procedures for Student Performance Reviews, available on the COE website, will be followed if students are rejected for clinical placement at least three times due to concerns about academic or interview performance.

 In secondary education, a general education course is required of all candidates: